Pentazocine

-Pentazocine, sold under the brand name Talwin among others, is an analgesic medication used to treat moderate to severe pain.
-It is believed to work by activating (agonizing) κ-opioid receptors (KOR) and μ-opioid receptors (MOR).
-As such it is called an opioid as it delivers its effects on pain by interacting with the opioid receptors.
+Pentazocine, sold under the brand name Talwin among others, is an opioid analgesic medication used to treat moderate to severe pain.
+Pentazocine activates (agonizes) κ-opioid receptors (KOR) and μ-opioid receptors (MOR).
 It shares many of the side effects of other opioids like constipation, nausea, itching, drowsiness, and respiratory depression, but, unlike most other opioids, it fairly frequently causes hallucinations, nightmares, and delusions.
 It is also, unlike most other opioids, subject to a ceiling effect, which is when at a certain dose no more pain relief is obtained by increasing the dose any further.

-Chemically it is classed as a benzomorphan and it comes in two enantiomers, which are molecules that are exact (non-superimposable) mirror images of one another.
+Chemically it is classed as a benzomorphan and it comes in two enantiomers.

 It was patented in 1960 and approved for medical use in 1964.
-Usually, in its oral formulations, it is combined with naloxone so as to prevent people from crushing the tablets, dissolving them in a solvent (like water) and injecting them for a high (as orally administered naloxone produces no opioid-negating effects as it has no oral bioavailability, whereas intravenous or intramuscular administration does).
+Usually, in its oral formulations, it is combined with naloxone so as to prevent people from crushing the tablets, dissolving them in saline and injecting them for a high (as orally administered naloxone produces no opioid-negating effects as it has no oral bioavailability, whereas intravenous or intramuscular administration does).